raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 temp = round( sense.get_temperature(), 1 )
 ```

-+ You can display the current temperature as a scrolling message on the display like this:
++ To display the current temperature as a scrolling message on the display, add this line of code:

 ```python
 sense.show_message( str(temp) )